MShawon/Truss-101/README.md

 * Program works fine.
 Just two bugs in Report.
 * Constrained global stiffness matrix is not removing constrained rows in Report.
 * Force matrix shows wrong degrees of freedom in Report.
 Those dofs should be incremented by 1.
+* Support nodes value greater than 10 is not reading correctly when opened from saved files.

 These will be patched in the next update.